xuantruong2k/just_for_practice/README.md

 # cmd_test
-Hello

-Here is my testing project, which I will test any thing from basic flag technique (using shift), display int value in binary format, string...
+Here is my testing project, which I will code anything for testing any thing.
+Such as from basic flag technique (using shift), display int value in binary format, string, etc... to the complex function which I need for a specific problem in a specific project.

+**Java**
+Java is the language I used in this project.